Azure/azure-sdk-for-java/sdk/core/azure-core-test/README.md

 variables -- with appropriate formatting -- your credentials and test configuration variables will be set in your environment when running tests.

-If your service doesn't have a `test-resources` file for test deployment, you'll need to set environment variables for `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, and `AZURE_CLIENT_SECRET` at minimum.
+If your service doesn't have a `test-resources.json` file for test deployment, you'll need to set environment variables for `AZURE_SUBSCRIPTION_ID`, `AZURE_TENANT_ID`, `AZURE_CLIENT_ID`, and `AZURE_CLIENT_SECRET` at minimum.

 1. Set the `AZURE_SUBSCRIPTION_ID` variable to your organization's subscription ID.
 You can find it in the "Overview"